-Figure 3.3.46 Total numbers and average engine size for tractors and harvesters from 1985 to 2019.
+Figure 3.3.46 Total numbers and average engine size for tractors and harvesters from 1985 to 2020.

 The most important machinery types for industrial use are different types of construction machinery and fork lifts.
-The Figures 3.3.47 and 3.3.48 show the 1985-2019 stock development for specific types of construction machinery and diesel fork lifts.
+The Figures 3.3.47 and 3.3.48 show the 1985-2020 stock development for specific types of construction machinery and diesel fork lifts.
 Due to lack of data, 1996-1999 average sales data for construction machinery is used for 1995 and back.
 It is, however, assumed that telescopic loaders first enter into use in 1986 (Jensen, Scantruck 2016).
 For most of the machinery types there is an increase in machinery numbers from 1990 onwards, due to increased construction activities.

-Figure 3.3.47 1985-2019 stock development for specific types of construction machinery.
+Figure 3.3.47 1985-2020 stock development for specific types of construction machinery.

-Figure 3.3.48 Total numbers of diesel fork lifts in kW classes from 1985 to 2019.
+Figure 3.3.48 Total numbers of diesel fork lifts in kW classes from 1985 to 2020.

-Figure 3.3.49 shows the emission layer distribution for the total stock of tractors, harvesters, construction machinery (most important types, Figure 3.3.47) and diesel fork lifts from 1990-2019.
+Figure 3.3.49 shows the emission layer distribution for the total stock of tractors, harvesters, construction machinery (most important types, Figure 3.3.47) and diesel fork lifts from 1990-2020.

 The penetration of the different pre-Euro engine classes, and engine stages complying with the gradually stricter EU stage I-IV emission limits is very visible from Figure 3.3.49.
-The average lifetimes of 30 and 25 years for agricultural tractors and harvesters, and maximum life times of 24 and 20 years, respectively for fork lifts and most types of construction machinery, influence the individual engine technology turn-over speeds.